andyd0/http-monitoring/README.md

 1. Python 3.8.3 was used to build the app.
 2. `Windows` only dependency: `windows-curses` must be installed via `pip install windows-curses`.
 3. There are no other dependencies required.

+If there are any issues running the app, please let me know!

 ### Running the app